jeanffc/brew-web/README.md

-# MyBrew | study project based on Brew.com
+# MyBrew

-This is a study project to test Flexbox
+This is a study project based on Brew.com

 ## Install